rhilconsultants/openshift/workshops/Ansible Operator/Exercise-1/Exercise_1.md

 Go is easy to learn.
 You can write a main() function, compile, and run your application.

-We’re going to write the most basic HTTP request response app, called Hello Go .
+We’re going to write the most basic HTTP request response application, called Hello Go.

 The design goal is simple:

-  - Run a web server on port ${GO_PORT}.
+  - Run a web server on port specified by the environment variable GO_PORT (defaults to 8080).
   - For any request, return the content “Hello, you requested: URL_PATH_HERE”

 First, create a new project directory and change into its root: